Rainbow crossing: DIY Rainbow crossing protest movement in Australia

-On 15 April 2013, Ashfield Council workers removed the rainbow.
-After media attention, council issued a statement labelling it a slip hazard and requested a permit be obtained before it could be re-chalked.
-The events were covered in The Daily Telegraph, The Australian, Perth Now, and on 2DAY FM.
+On 14 April 2013, members of the community from several local schools chalked a rainbow in the public square at Lackey St, Summer Hill, as part of the DIY Rainbow Crossing movement, and on 15 April 2013, Ashfield Council workers removed the rainbow and the council issued a statement labelling it a slip hazard and requesting a permit be obtained before it could be re-chalked.

-On 17 April 2013, it was rechalked by more than 100 people, including local councillor Alex Lofts.
-On 18 April, it was again removed, only to be re-chalked.
-Since that date it has remained chalked.
-A group of families and supporters continue to chalk the rainbow, especially after rain.

-This group has also ensured the area remains free of litter; they also hold occasional performances and arts-related celebrations at the site.
-Some local businesses have offered discounts and support for the rainbow.
-These businesses display a logo with a stylised image of the rainbow crossing on it.
-A Summer Hill Rainbow Crossing Facebook page was used to support the community protest.
+On 17 April 2013, it was rechalked by more than 100 people, including Ashfield local councillor Alex Lofts after an art permit was obtained and on 18 April, it was again removed.
+The rainbow was re-chalked again and since 18 April it has now remained chalked with a group of local community members and supporters continuing to chalk in the rainbow, especially after rain.
+This group also hold occasional performances and arts-related celebrations at the site and some local businesses have offered discounts and support for the rainbow with these businesses display a logo with a stylised image of the rainbow crossing on it.
+A Summer Hill Rainbow Crossing Facebook page was also used to support the community protest.

-At an Ashfield Council meeting on 28 May 2013, the council passed a motion that a permanent outline of a rainbow be painted in Summer Hill Square, with the understanding that this may be periodically 'chalked in' by children, families and community members.
+At an Ashfield Council meeting on 28 May 2013, the council passed a motion that a permanent outline of a rainbow be painted in Summer Hill Square, with the understanding that this may be periodically 'chalked in' by community members and on 3 November 2013 this outline was installed in the square becoming New South Wales first permanent rainbow crossing.

+Following the removal of the temporary crossing on Oxford st the City of Sydney installed a rainbow flag at Taylor Square in Darlinghurst in 2014and in 2019 a permanent rainbow crossing was installed in the southern end of Taylor Square 30 metres from where the original temporary Rainbow crossing was located.
+The permanent rainbow crossing at Taylor square sits on the border between Darlinghurst and Surry Hills and this crossing was updated in 2024 to include the Progress Pride flag.
+In 2025 a second permanent Rainbow crossing with the Progress Pride flag was installed at the northern end Taylor Square, infront of the new LGBTQIA+ museum Qtopia.

 Wider adoption of the protest movement

+In June 2013, a new law was passed in Russia which banned the distribution of "propaganda of non-traditional sexual relationships" towards minors.
+In response to this new law, in August and September 2013 the Russian embassies in Stockholm, Oslo and Helsinki all had Rainbow crossings painted on the road outside of the embassy buildings by activists.

-The original DIY rainbow crossing protest movement was generated by the debate over the rainbow crossing in Sydney, however DIY rainbow crossings continue to appear as protests in other settings including a crossing outside the Russian embassy in Stockholm, Sweden, in August 2013 in protest against new legislation in Russia.
+The original DIY rainbow crossing protest movement that was generated by the removal of the rainbow crossing in Darlinghurst, Sydney has also appeared in other forms of protest elsewhere around the world.